 While it’s not possible to predict the exact timeframe of peak fall colors, early to mid-October has historically been the best time to witness autumn leaf season in the Smokies.
 Fall colors appear first in higher elevations, sometimes even as early as September, then work their way down to lower elevations through the rest of the season.

 Tip: The Great Smoky Mountains National Park is one of the few national parks that is free to visit.
 If you’re looking to visit other parks, you should consider a U.S. Park Pass.
-Park passes grant you entrance to all U.S parks, plus parking for your car, truck, SUV or RV.
+Park passes grant you entrance to all U.S. parks, plus parking for your car, truck, SUV or RV.
+Learn more about the U.S. Park Pass and other ways to save on your next road trip.

 Stowe, Vermont finds itself at the top of multiple lists for fall color destinations.
 TripAdvisor, USA Today and Travel + Leisure have all called Stowe the #1 place to see fall foliage.
 From Mt.
 Mansfield and Smugglers Notch all the way down to the historic Village, vibrant fall colors can be found around every bend.